 LUNCHTIME LECTURE 12:30–13:00 Wednesday 11 December 2019

 Butterflies are charismatic insects that engage public interest, hence they are used as a flagship for conservation in many developed nations.
-However, even in butterfly-species rich areas their full potential has not been quantified due to scarce information and resources available.
+However, even in butterfly species-rich areas their full potential has not been quantified due to scarce information and resources available.
 Whilst most funding programmes prioritise innovative research to mitigate threats for humans and the planet, research to fill knowledge gaps in core disciplines remains undervalued and underfunded.
 Likewise, building capacity to study biological diversity is also often belittled.
-Using butterflies, I will present practical examples of the challenges but also opportunities when studying biological diversity in hyper diverse areas.
+Using butterflies, we will present practical examples of the challenges but also opportunities when studying biological diversity in hyper diverse areas.

 - This event is free and open to all.

 - Tea will be served in the Library following the event.

 Butterflies and Biodiversity: the challenges and opportunities - FREE Tickets available